 “I want you to understand that I love you very much, but I am worried that what you are doing is not good for you.”

 “I have observed that you are not having a great time these days, and I am worried about it.
 I am your friend, and I want to help you.”

 “I love you a lot, and I am worried about you because your activities are risky and scary.
 Perhaps you know what I am talking about.”

 When you use sentences that start with “I,” there are greater chances of the problem gambler opening up and accepting that he/she may have a problem.
 As far as possible, avoid confronting the problem gambler as it will make him/her withdraw into him/herself, making it very difficult for anyone to help him/her.

 Once you use “I” sentences and get a person talking, listen to him/her without interrupting.
 Avoid getting emotionally involved and stay calm as long as your conversation with the problem gambler lasts.

 Do not accept any explanation or apology for problem gambling, but stay calm and understand the issue.
 If you feel that a friend or family member has become a problem gambler, do not lend him/her any money as this could worsen the issue.
-Instead, gently guide the person to getting professional problem gambling help, counselling, and support.
+Instead, gently guide the person to getting professional problem gambling help, counseling, and support.

-Problem gamblers or friends and family members of problem gamblers can approach the following nationwide services for support:
+Problem gamblers or friends and family members of problem gamblers can approach the following services for support: